Carlos Martínez Rivas: Mexico and diplomatic career

 Martinez Rivas moved to Mexico in the early 1950s.
-There he published his most famous work, a book of poems titled "La insurrección solitaria" ("The solitary insurrection".)
-"The solitary insurrection" was to become Martinez Rivas's last published work.
+There he published his most famous work, a book of poems titled "La insurrección solitaria" ("The solitary insurrection"), which was to become Rivas's last published work.

 After Mexico, Martinez Rivas worked for the Nicaraguan foreign service.
 In this capacity he lived in Los Angeles, Paris, San José, Costa Rica and again in Madrid.

 After his diplomatic career, Martinez Rivas worked as a professor at the Universidad Nacional Autónoma de Nicaragua.